luisbocanegra/LightlyShaders/README.md

 You will have to use it together with window decorations that deal with "korner bug", I recommend **SierraBreezeEnhanced**.

 ## Caution!
 It is a work-in-progress branch!
 Things may break!
-Some things may not be implemented yet.

 # Dependencies: